 Piotr A. Domanski

 Piotr A. Domanski is the leader of the HVAC&R Equipment Performance Group of the Energy and Environment Division of the Engineering Laboratory.
 He completed his doctoral dissertation in 1983 at NIST on the modeling of vapor compression heat pumps.
-Dr. Domanski remained with NIST and expanded his heat pump model, HPSIM, to include zeotropic mixtures.
+He remained with NIST and expanded his heat pump model, HPSIM, to include zeotropic mixtures.
 He also is the principal author of CYCLE-11, CYCLE_D, and EVAP-COND simulation models, and a co-holder of two patents on refrigerant expansion devices.

 Dr. Domanski is a member of ASHRAE and International Institute of Refrigeration (IIR).
 In the past, he was a member of the ASHRAE Standards Committee, the ASHRAE Research Administration Committee, President of IIR Commission B1 on Thermodynamics and Transfer Processes, the Regional Editor for the Americas of the Int.
 Journal of Refrigeration (IJR), and a member of the IJR Int.
 Advisory Board.
 He chaired the 1997 ASHRAE/NIST Refrigerants Conference and co-chaired the 2009 3rd IIR Conference on Thermophysical Properties and Transfer Processes of Refrigerants, and the 2012 ASHRAE/NIST Refrigerants Conference.
 Currently, he serves as the President of the IIR Science and Technology Council.

-Dr. Domanski is an ASHRAE Fellow.
+Dr. Domanski is a NIST Fellow and ASHRAE Fellow.
 He received the Award of Excellence for a Technical Paper at the 2002 Int.
 Appliance Technical Conference, the 2013/2014 Best Paper Award from the IJR, and the 2014 Best Paper Award from the Int.
 Journal of HVAC&R Research.
-He is also a recipient of a Bronze Medal Award (1992), Silver Medal Awards (2005 and 2009), and Gold Medal Award (2017) from the U.S. Department of Commerce, the William P. Slichter Award (1995) from NIST, the IIR Science and Technology Medal (2003), the Diploma of Honor "Academician Emeritus" (2009) from the Int.
+He is also a recipient of a Bronze Medal Awards (1992 and 2016), Silver Medal Awards (2005 and 2009), and Gold Medal Award (2017) from the U.S. Department of Commerce, the William P. Slichter Award (1995) from NIST, the IIR Science and Technology Medal (2003), the Diploma of Honor "Academician Emeritus" (2009) from the Int.
 Academy of Refrigeration, St. Petersburg, Russia, the Wilbur T. Pentzer Achievement and Leadership Award (2012) from the U.S. National Committee of the IIR, the 2007 ASHRAE Distinguished Service Award, the 2016 ASHRAE Exceptional Service Award, and the 2016 Award for Engineering Sciences from the Washington Academy of Sciences.